qdrant/landing_page/qdrant-landing/content/blog/indexify-unveiled-diptanu-gon-choudhury-vector-space-talk-009.md

 1. **Innovative Data Infrastructure**: Diptanu dives deep into how Indexify is revolutionizing the enterprise world by providing a sharper focus on data infrastructure and a refined abstraction for generative AI this year.
 2. **AI-Copilot for Call Centers**: Learn how Indexify streamlines customer service with a real-time knowledge base, transforming how agents interact and resolve issues.
-3. **Scaling Real-Time Indexing**: Discover the system’s powerful capability to index content as it happens, enabling multiple extractors to run simultaneously.
+3. **Scaling Real-Time Indexing**: discover the system’s powerful capability to index content as it happens, enabling multiple extractors to run simultaneously.
 It’s all about the right model and the computing capacity for on-the-fly content generation.
-4. **Revamping Developer Experience**: Get a glimpse into the future as Diptanu chats with Demetrios about reimagining Spark to fit today's tech capabilities, vastly different from just two years ago!
+4. **Revamping Developer Experience**: get a glimpse into the future as Diptanu chats with Demetrios about reimagining Spark to fit today's tech capabilities, vastly different from just two years ago!
 5. **AI Agent Workflow Insights**: Understand the crux of AI agent-driven workflows, where models dynamically react to data, making orchestrated decisions in live environments.

-> Fun Fact: The development of Indexify by Diptanu was spurred by the rising use of large language models in applications and the subsequent need for better data infrastructure to support these technologies.
+> Fun Fact: The development of Indexify by Diptanu was spurred by the rising use of Large Language Models in applications and the subsequent need for better data infrastructure to support these technologies.
 >

 ## Show notes: